AramZS/devblog/src/posts/projects/notebook/day-1-try-new-things.md

     dbg!(yaml_test_result);
 ```

 Looks like it works?
-I don't know the `dbg` output well enough to fully understand what is happening here.
+I don't know the `dbg` output what is shown when I do `cargo run` in the CLI well enough to fully understand what is happening here.

 ```bash
 [src/main.rs:91] yaml_test_result = Ok(